rust-lang/book/src/ch15-01-box.md

 ## `Box<T>` Points to Data on the Heap and Has a Known Size

 The most straightforward smart pointer is a *box*, whose type is written `Box<T>`.
-Boxes allow you to put a single value on the heap, and the pointer to that value lives on the stack.
-(We talked about the stack vs. the heap in Chapter 4.)
+Boxes allow you to put a single value on the heap (we talked about the stack vs. the heap in Chapter 4).
 Listing 15-1 shows how to use a box to store an `i32` on the heap:

 <figure>
 <span class="filename">Filename: src/main.rs</span>